cloudfoundry/diego-release/README.md

    Created out/clientName.crt from out/clientName.csr signed by out/diegoCA.key
    ```

+   For each component `CLIENT` that has a BBS client, the manifest properties
-   The manifest property `properties.diego.CLIENT.bbs.client_cert` should be set to the certificate in `out/clientName.crt`,
+   `properties.diego.CLIENT.bbs.client_cert` should be set to the certificate in
-   and the manifest property `properties.diego.CLIENT.bbs.client_key` should be set to the certificate in `out/clientName.key`,
+   `out/clientName.crt`, and the manifest properties
+   `properties.diego.CLIENT.bbs.client_key` should be set to the certificate in
-   Where `CLIENT` is each of the diego components that has a BBS client.
+   `out/clientName.key`.

 7. (Optional) Initialize a new peer certificate authority.
    ```